MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 + You must agree to an installation of **R Open**.
 R Open is Microsoft's distribution of packages providing the R language and base functions.
 It is fully compatible with open source R and the R language, but includes performance optimizations that make R Open a better choice for R Server operations.
 Setup installs R Open for you, but it is also downloadable from the [MRAN web site](https://mran.microsoft.com/).

-The following additional components are installed by Setup.
+The following additional components are installed by Setup and required for an R Server installation on Windows.

 | Component | Version |
 |-----------|---------|